nhanb/old.hi.imnhan.com/content/posts/look-ma-no-stock-theme.md

 Title: Look ma, no stock theme!
 Date: 2015-06-05 13:54

+_**2020 Update**: I bit the bullet and removed all web fonts, relying on the browser's configured sans-serif/monospace fonts instead.
+It's probably fine, since even stock fonts seem to cover Vietnamese glyphs well these days.
+Otherwise, people who care enough to be bothered by fallback fonts are likely to know how to configure their browser with proper fonts anyway._

-_**October 2017 Update**: Now that I like high contrast more, I just updated the theme to a black/white/red palette with a [high-quality serif font][8] instead.
+_**2017 Update**: Now that I like high contrast more, I just updated the theme to a black/white/red palette with a [high-quality serif font][8] instead.
 Thanks [Mr. Butterick][9]!_

 <hr>